Dab Fish in a Bap

 Method

-Put the flour on a plate and season it well.
-Dust the fish with the seasoned flour, shaking off the excess, and fry for about 2 minutes on each side (if you are leaving the skin on, fry it skin-side down first for about 3 minutes, then give it a minute on the other side to cook through).
+Cook the fish: Heat butter and oil in a non-stick frying pan over medium heat.
+Season the flour well and place it on a plate.
+Dust the fish with the seasoned flour, shaking off the excess.
+Fry for about 2 minutes on each side (if leaving the skin on, fry skin-side down for 3 minutes, then 1 minute on the other side).

 Ingredients